-If you can, he will return his gratitude in the form of being the best four-legged friend you’ll ever have.
+If you can, he will return his gratitude by being the best four-legged friend you’ll ever have.
 He is also perfectly suited to families with younger children despite his size.
 You’ll almost always find him favoring the young ones for cuddles on the sofa.

-Because of his potentially large size and energy, Pitahoulas are better suited to a larger home with access to a reinforced back yard.
+Because of his potentially large size and energy, Pitahoulas are better suited to a larger home with access to a reinforced backyard.
 He will need access to fresh air as he’ll get cabin fever easily.
 These pups hate to be locked up for hours on end.
 Because he can be very protective of his family, you’ll need to ensure that your backyard is reinforced.
-If not, you’ll risk him escaping if he feels there is danger on the perimeter.
+If not, you’ll risk him escaping if he feels danger on the perimeter.

 He needs a strong-willed master who will be committed to his training.
 This means being very consistent because if he sniffs any weakness, he will take advantage of this.
 Not only do you need to be strong-willed, but you also need to be physically strong.
 This mix is also strong, and for this reason, it is advised to leash train him from an early age.

 This is a common concern in most canines.
 It’s caused by an abnormal formation of the hip joints.
-Over time the continuous grinding of the poor fitting joint socket will result in painful arthritis as he grows older.
-For this reason, it is important to feed him size and age-appropriate food, for these will have the correct levels of calcium and phosphorus which affects his bone growth.
+Over time the continuous grinding of the poorly fitting joint socket will result in painful arthritis as he grows older.
+For this reason, it is important to feed him the size and age-appropriate food, for these will have the correct levels of calcium and phosphorus, which affects his bone growth.

 The Pitbull parent is prone to skin allergies.
-This means it’s likely that that Catahoula Pitbull mix could experience skin problems at some point during his lifetime.
+This means it’s likely that the Catahoula Pitbull mix could experience skin problems at some point during his lifetime.
 Common allergens are grass, mites, and nutritional ingredients such as chicken or grains.
-If he has dry, itchy or hot spots then be sure to take him to your Veterinarian to investigate the root cause.
+If he has dry, itchy, or hot spots, then be sure to take him to your Veterinarian to investigate the root cause.

 Puppies & Breeders

-Because the Catahoula Pitbull mix is a very new and rare breed there is little information available around puppy costs.
+Because the Catahoula Pitbull mix is a very new and rare breed, there is little information about puppy costs.
 You are just as likely to find one at a shelter or rescue than from a breeder.
 However, as they are not particularly in demand compared to other designer dogs, they will not be terribly expensive.

 Rescues & Shelters